I love that video titled “Nun Destroying Pro Cyclist with Vintage Bike.” Riding downhill is fun, isn’t it?

-When they are too tight or too loose, the cage can’t travel within require distance.
+When they are too tight or too loose, the cage can’t travel within the required distance.

 How to fix the front derailleur?

-Well, you need some adjustment to fix the front derailleur.
+Well, you need some adjustments to fix the front derailleur.

 Keep a few tools ready and do the job.